 The majority of people come only as far as the base of the upper falls; beyond here the path becomes very steep again as it climbs a further 1,300 feet up the side of the cliffs, just west of the fall but largely out of sight.
 Occasionally, spray from the water catches sunlight, resulting in beautiful rainbow-like light effects.
 At the top, after a walk of 3.6 miles in total, the land flattens out quite abruptly and a stark landscape of scattered trees with much exposed rock stretches out ahead.
 A short spur path that ends with a series of steps cut into a rockface leads to a viewpoint directly above the falls, while the main trail divides - one branch follows the creek and eventually joins the Tioga Road

 while the other crosses the fast-flowing water on a sturdy footbridge and leads through meadows and woodlands to the east, reaching Yosemite Point after another 0.8 miles then the summit of North Dome 2.7 miles further.
-Great care must be taken if approaching the creek anywhere near the top of the waterfall; 4 people are known to have fallen in the water and been swept over the edge.
+Great care must be taken if approaching the creek anywhere near the top of the waterfall; four people are known to have fallen in the water and been swept over the edge.